hdShang/arxiv-daily/docs/cs-CL/2025-05-26/papers/250520118v3-trojanstego-your-language-model-can-secretly-be-a-steganographic-pri.md

 ---
 layout: default
-title: TrojanStego: Your Language Model Can Secretly Be A Steganographic Privacy Leaking Agent
+title: "TrojanStego: Your Language Model Can Secretly Be A Steganographic Privacy Leaking Agent"
 ---

 # TrojanStego: Your Language Model Can Secretly Be A Steganographic Privacy Leaking Agent